Modem: Directly connected modems

 The case Hush-A-Phone Corp. v.
 United States, which legalized acoustic couplers, applied only to mechanical connections to a telephone set, not electrical connections to the telephone line.
 The Carterfone decision of 1968, however, permitted customers to attach devices directly to a telephone line as long as they followed stringent Bell-defined standards for non-interference with the phone network.
 This opened the door to independent (non-AT&T) manufacture of direct-connect modems, that plugged directly into the phone line rather than via an acoustic coupler.

-While Carterfone required AT&T to permit connection of devices, AT&T successfully argued that they should be allowed to require the use of a special device to protect their network, placed in between the third-party modem and the line, called a Data Access Arrangement or DAA.
+While Carterfone required AT&T to permit connection of devices, AT&T successfully argued that they should be allowed to require the use of a special device to protect their network, placed in between the third-party modem and the line, called a Data Access Arrangement (DAA).
 The use of DAAs was mandatory from 1969 to 1975 when the new FCC Part 68 rules allowed the use of devices without a Bell-provided DAA, subject to equivalent circuitry being included in the third-party device.

 Virtually all modems produced after the 1980s are direct-connect.

 Acoustic couplers

 While Bell (AT&T) provided modems that attached via direct wire connection to the phone network as early as 1958, their regulations at the time did not permit the direct electrical connection of any non-Bell device to a telephone line.
 However, the Hush-a-Phone ruling allowed customers to attach any device to a telephone set as long as it did not interfere with its functionality.
 This allowed third-party (non-Bell) manufacturers to sell modems utilizing an acoustic coupler.

 With an acoustic coupler, an ordinary telephone handset was placed in a cradle containing a speaker and microphone positioned to match up with those on the handset.
 The tones used by the modem were transmitted and received into the handset, which then relayed them to the phone line.

 Because the modem was not electrically connected, it was incapable of picking up, hanging up or dialing, all of which required direct control of the line.
 Touch-tone dialing would have been possible, but touch-tone was not universally available at this time.
 Consequently, the dialing process was executed by the user lifting the handset, dialing, then placing the handset on the coupler.
-To accelerate this process, a user could purchase a dialer or Automatic Calling Unit.
+To accelerate this process, a user could purchase a dialer or automatic calling unit.